 Coffee shops known as “Café Europa” increased in number in Croatia and other parts of Eastern Europe.
 These cafés were imitations of similar establishments in Rome and Paris, but with noticeably lackluster coffee and pastries.
 In Zagreb, a cinema formerly known as “The Balkan” changed its name to “Cinema Europa”.

-Do you know any good books about or set in Croatia?
+Do you know any good books set in Croatia?
 Let me know in the comments!

 Pin for later

 Some of the links above are affiliate links.
 That means that if you buy something through them, I earn a small commission at no extra cost to you.